 Red tide is patchy and the beach might be ok one day and not the next.
 There’s a website dedicated to keeping up with local conditions that you can check before you head out: https://visitbeaches.org

-Quick list of helpful links:
+Quick list of links to current conditions:

 Additional resources: Kirkpatrick, B. et al. 2004.
 Literature Review of Florida Red Tide: Implications for Human Health Effects.
 Harmful Algae 3: 99 – 115.